Lusatia: Prussian rule

-The 19th and early 20th centuries witnessed an era of cultural revival for Slavic Lusatians.
+The 19th and early 20th centuries witnessed an era of cultural revival for Sorbs.
 The modern languages of Upper and Lower Lusatian (or Sorbian) emerged, national literature flourished, and many national organizations such as Maćica Serbska and Domowina were founded.
+There were also notable Polish communities in Lusatia, such as Klettwitz (Klěśišća, Kletwice), inhabited in the 1930s by some 550 Poles.